-If you have narrowed down your mattress search to the GhostBed and the Leesa, you may need help making your final decision.
+If someone has narrowed down their mattress search to the GhostBed and the Leesa, they may need help making their final decision.

 - Firmness: 7.5/10

 - Motion Isolation: Lose

 - Best for: Back or Stomach Sleepers

 - Motion Isolation: Win

 - They are both all foam mattresses and have similar base polyfoam layers.

 - They both have memory foam in their second layer.